 The fundamentals of the cards are the same as the original but I have added more detail to the reverse of the cards.

 This is particularly useful during one to one elicitation and identifying strategic priorities.

 NEW V3.0 of the cards!

 This new version is an adaptation of the MAD about CRM Cards.
 Users feedback said that they would like more information on the reverse of the cards to use in workshops that are relevant to the subject in hand.
 So I have added six discussion points on the reverse based around the cards main subject.
-It is therefore very practical when discussing the card to simply turn it over and consider 6 aspects of the cards subject.
+It is therefore very practical when discussing the card to simply turn it over and consider 6 additional aspects of the card’s subject.
 I won’t show all the cards but by way of an example here is the first suit.

-The new version uses a more modern typeface to keep them corporate in appearance with the Mad about CRM logo in the centre of each card.
 The Ace deals with the overall organisation and on the reverse are 6 aspects of an organisation for consideration.
 The organisations ability to change; The environment that it creates for its stakeholders; It’s governance and how the organisation manages itself; It’s capabilities (what it is good at); The value it delivers and the result of its collective effort.
 When considering the organisation these triggers will help to expand the discussion regarding the organisations structure and maturity.

 That is only one suit of 6 suits – Imagine how useful a deck of 42 cards each with 6 considerations similar to above will be for workshops, elicitation sessions as a BA or CRM specialist.
 That is 252 considerations that can be used to help elicit ideas knowledge and information when looking at Business Analysis and CRM implementation.

 The new cards are as follows customised for CRM applications